helpfulBadger/blog/content/blog/envoy_opa_3_adding_open_policy_agent.md

 Policy decisions are not limited to simple yes/no or allow/deny answers.
 Policies can generate any arbitrary structured data as output.

-This getting started example is based on [this OPA tutorial](https://www.openpolicyagent.org/docs/latest/envoy-authorization/) using docker-compose instead of Kubernetes.
+This getting started example is based on <span style="color:blue">[this OPA tutorial](https://www.openpolicyagent.org/docs/latest/envoy-authorization/)</span> using docker-compose instead of Kubernetes.

 # Solution Overview